nilearn/nilearn/doc/building_blocks/pipeline_introduction.rst

 ============================================================

 Nilearn comes with code to simplify the use of scikit-learn when dealing with neuroimaging data.
-For the moment, Nilearn is focused on functional MRI data.
+For the moment, nilearn is focused on functional MRI data.

 Before using a machine learning tool, we may need to apply the following